-

 Panorama Suite

 The Panorama Suite provides generous living space for voyagers.
 Located on deck 9, the Panorama offers all the comfort and attention to detail that you can expect aboard.
-A generous expanse of interior comforts — elegant décor, stunning marble bathroom and ample seating area, make this a cosy home away from home.
-The seating area of the Panorama Suite has plenty of room to relax, while large picture windows frame panoramic ocean views.
+A generous expanse of interior comforts—elegant decor, a stunning marble bathroom, and an ample seating area make this a cozy home away from home.
+The seating area of the Panorama Suite has plenty of room to relax while large picture windows frame panoramic ocean views.

 One bedroom: 31 sq.m.